Lets play a fun quiz that might help you live with less neck pain…

 And if you find yourself sleeping on your stomach, your head is most likely going to be turned on its side – meaning your body is in a twisted position all night for hours!

 Now can you see why you might wake up with a bit of a sore neck?…

 Although your neck is built to rotate from side to side, it’s not designed to stay in that position for hours on end.
 So if you choose to sleep on your side, use a pillow that doesn’t prop your head too high up, but in-line with your shoulder instead.
 And if you choose to sleep on your back, sleep with one thin pillow so your neck and spine are nice and straight.

-For more ways and advice to ease neck and shoulder pain, go here next to collect your free tips report: How to Get Rid of Neck & Shoulder Pain Before it gets any Worse
+For more ways and advice to ease neck and shoulder pain, to collect your free tips report on how to get rid of neck & shoulder pain before it gets any worse.